contino/pizza-shop/ARTICLE.md

 }
 ```

 The configuration above instantiates an instance of the KafkaStreamsTracing class which we can use to create a wrapped instance of the KafkaStreams class.
-This wrapped instance will automatically generate Kafka `poll` and `send` spans to Zipkin.
+This wrapped instance automatically generates Kafka `poll` and `send` spans and send them as part of the trace context to the Zipkin server.

-To enable log correlation on Kafka Streams Transformation and Processor classes the current solution is unfortunately a little invasive.
+To enable log correlation on Kafka Streams Transformation and Processor implementations the current solution is unfortunately a little invasive.
 Currently, it is necessary to wrap each transformation or process operation in a call to KafkaStreamsTracing as below.

 ```java
 public Topology topology() {